 How much do I need to spend on a baby monitor?

-With Best Buy baby monitors from as little as £35, there's a baby monitor you can rely on no matter what your budget is.
+With Best Buys from as little as £35, there's a baby monitor you can rely on no matter what your budget is.

 Audio baby monitor or video baby monitor?

 An audio baby monitor comes with two parts, one that stays in the nursery (baby or nursery unit) and one you keep on you, either somewhere propped up in the room you're in or clipped to your belt as you get on with other stuff while your baby sleeps.